graycodesnu/graycodesnu/README.md

 I began coding over a year ago, initially thinking it'd be a hobby I'd move on from.
 Turns out, I have a passion for tackling challenging problems and bringing functionality to life.
 Within a few months, I found myself enrolled in bootcamp at Northwestern University.

-Currently, I am seeking my first job as a developer, while also mentoring and teaching engineers of various ages.
-During my free time, I enjoy working on full-stack projects, contributing to Hack for LA, and experimenting with fun APIs.
+Currently, I am seeking a full-time job as a developer.
+In the meantime, I have been mentoring and teaching developers of various ages for [Code Your Dreams](https://www.codeyourdreams.org) and [After School Matters](https://afterschoolmatters.org).
+During my free time, I enjoy working on full-stack projects, contributing to Hack for LA, and experimenting with APIs.

 * 🌍  I'm based in Chicago, IL
 * 🖥️  See my portfolio at [graycodes.dev](http://graycodes.dev)